mbaker341997/pdf_combiner/README.md

 Styling Changes:
 * Add icon photo
-* Open the output folder
-* Add a help dialog box to explain what's happening

 Distribution
 * Make sure the setup.py is set up correctly so that module is installable